rav3ndust/DarkNightsRising/README.md

 # dependencies

-- flite
-- mpg123
+*Dark Nights Rising* attempts to need as little deps as possible.
+Currently, we only need two:

+- `flite` - We use this for voice synthesis.
+- `mpg123` - We use this to play our original game soundtrack while the game is in progress.

 These programs should be available in every major Linux distribution's repositories.

+# Installation

+Installing *Dark Nights Rising* is easy!
+Just use our included installation scripts for your GNU/Linux distribution.
+The scripts install the needed dependencies and get everything ready for you to start playing.

-> psst...there's a handy set of installer scripts in the **/installers** folder.
+> psst...in case you can't find them, the installer scripts are in the **/installers** folder.
 Just make sure to select the correct installer for your distribution.
 They're labeled - **/debian-installer**, **/arch-installer**, etc.

 # how to play